PhishermanGG/docs/docs/api/integration/testing-your-integration.md

 ## Expected Responses

-Below are the expected responses when using the [Check Phish](/api/v2/phish/check-phish) v2 endpoint.
+Below are the expected responses when using the [v2 Check Domain](/api/v2/domains/check-domain) v2 endpoint.

 ::: details suspicious.test.phisherman.gg